 With most people streaming movies now, there isn’t much of an argument for playing DVDs and Blu-rays, either.

 At first, this was a major drawback for the PS5.
 Due to the multitude of issues plaguing the PS5’s release, Sony opted to give the PS4 continued support.
-Games that were being released for the PS5 were typically released on the 4 as well.
+Games that were being released for the PS5 were typically released on the four as well.

 This caused its own issues with game quality since developers were essentially limiting themselves to old restrictions while making games for much more powerful systems.